BTMorton/angular2-grid/README.md

     'sizex': 1,             //  The start width in terms of columns for the item 'sizey': 1,             //  The start height in terms of rows for the item 'drag_handle': null,    //  The selector to be used for the drag handle.
 If null, uses the whole item 'resize_handle': null,  //  The selector to be used for the resize handle.
-If null, uses 'borderSize' pixels from the right for horizontal resize, 'borderSize': 15,       //    'borderSize' pixels from the bottom for vertical, and the square in the corner bottom-right for both
+If null, uses 'border_size' pixels from the right for horizontal resize, 'border_size': 15,      //    'border_size' pixels from the bottom for vertical, and the square in the corner bottom-right for both
     'can_cascade': false,   //  If the grid item should be cascaded or not.
 If yes, manual movement is required 'can_drag': true,       //  If the grid item can be dragged.
 If this or the global setting is set to false, the item cannot be dragged
     'can_resize': true,     //  If the grid item can be resized.
 If this or the global setting is set to false, the item cannot be resized